-- demonstrate a commitment to health, safety, security, sustainability and environment at all locations and maintain a safe, healthy work environment; - ensure adequate resources are allocated to health, safety, security, sustainability and environmental performance; - comply with local laws relating to health, safety, security, sustainability and environment as well as embrace international laws and best practice, where possible; - respect for human rights and social and cultural rights including the rights of indigenous and vulnerable people; promote where possible, local communities through procurement and employment practice; - and ensure that proper management systems for health, safety, security, sustainability and environment are in place through training, information sharing and continuous monitoring e) Result for FY20
+- demonstrate a commitment to health, safety, security, sustainability and environment at all locations and maintain a safe, healthy work environment; - ensure adequate resources are allocated to health, safety, security, sustainability and environmental performance; - comply with local laws relating to health, safety, security, sustainability and environment as well as embrace international laws and best practice, where possible; - respect for human rights and social and cultural rights including the rights of indigenous and vulnerable people; promote where possible, local communities through procurement and employment practice; - and ensure that proper management systems for health, safety, security, sustainability and environment are in place through training, information sharing and continuous monitoring e) Result for FY21

-During the year ended December 31, 2020 (the "current year"), the Company recorded net loss of \$1,184,893 compared to a net loss of \$1,972,126 during the year ended December 31, 2019 (the "comparative year").
+During the year ended December 31, 2021 (the "current year"), the Company recorded net loss of \$1,818,420 compared to a net loss of \$1,184,893 during the year ended December 31, 2021 (the "comparative year").
 The significant variances resulted from the following:

-• Foreign exchange gain (loss)

-During the current year, the Company incurred a \$52,793 foreign exchange gain compared to a \$89,504 foreign exchange loss incurred during the comparative year.
-This variance related mainly to the change in the US\$: CAD\$ foreign exchange rate as it affected US\$-denominated liabilities and EUR: CAD\$ foreign exchange rates.

-Consultants and Management fees

-During the current year, the Company incurred \$278,674 of consultants and management fees, compared to \$405,716 during the comparative year.
-This variance related mainly to overall reduced corporate costs as the Company continues focuses on its permitting programme.

-• Exploration and evaluation costs

-During the current year, the Company incurred general exploration expenses of \$137,700 (2019 - \$461,500) related to the Company's Salave Gold property.
-This reduced exploration and development spend is in line with the Company's focus on Government relations and permitting.
+- Foreign exchange gain (loss): During the current year, the Company incurred a \$120,995 foreign exchange loss compared to a \$52,793 foreign exchange gain incurred during the comparative year.
+This variance related mainly to the change in the US\$: CAD\$ foreign exchange rate as it affected US\$-denominated liabilities and EUR: CAD\$ foreign exchange rates. - Consultants and Management fees: During the current year, the Company incurred \$270,049 of consultants and management fees, compared to \$298,674 during the comparative year.
+This variance related mainly to overall increase in corporate costs as the Company continues focuses on its permitting programme. - Exploration and evaluation costs: During the current year, the Company incurred general exploration expenses of \$338,157 (2020 \$137,700) related to the Company's Salave Gold property.
+This increased exploration and development spend is in line with the Company's focus on Government relations and permitting.

-Total \$137,700 \$461,500

-Mining software - 14,548

-Consultants - Geological compilation and GIS database management 137,700 293,827
+Exploration and evaluation costs December 31, 2021 December 31, 2020 Consultants - EIA, Geological compilation and GIS database 220.155 125 500 management 338,157 137,700

-Consultants - Mineral Resource Estimate - 69,741

-Consultants - PEA - 22,857

-Assays and Sampling - 60,527

-Drilling costs - -

-Exploration and Evaluation December 31, 2020 December 31, 2019

-Professional fees

-During the current year, the Company incurred professional fees expense of \$133,313 (2019 - \$99,468) with increase due to reduced in-house work due to reduced activity resulting in more work being outsourced.

-Share-based compensation During the current year, the Company incurred no share-based payments expense compared to \$151,437 in 2019.
+- Professional fees: During the current year, the Company incurred professional fees expense of \$113,370 (2020 \$133,313) with decrease due to reduced in-house work due to reduced activity resulting in more work being outsourced. - Share-based compensation During the current year, the Company incurred \$90,177 share-based payments expense (2020 NIL).